Culture of peace

 The two workshops were organized with the participation of the Arab Origami Center, Asdaa NGO for People with Hearing Disabilities and Homat Al Mustaqbal NGO, gave the opportunity to 45 Egyptian children, from poor neighborhoods and with special needs to express their messages to Japan.

-Credits: UNESCO Cairo, publisher.
-Arab Origami Center, producer ; ASDAA, producer ; The Japan Foundation, producer ; Fig Leaf Studio, producer.
+Credits: UNESCO Cairo, producer.
+Arab Origami Center, co-producer ; ASDAA, co-producer ; The Japan Foundation, co-producer ; Fig Leaf Studio, co-producer.